hollyster777/git-credential-manager/README.md

 [Git credential helper][git-credential-helper] built on [.NET][dotnet] that runs on Windows, macOS, and Linux.
-It aims to provide a consistent and secure authentication experience, including multi-factor auth, to every major source control hosting service and platform.
+It aims to provide a consistent and secure authentication experience, including multi-factor auth, to every major source cont⁹contro host rol hosting service and platform.

 GCM supports (in alphabetical order) [Azure DevOps][azure-devops], Azure DevOps Server (formerly Team Foundation Server), Bitbucket, GitHub, and GitLab.